Break the Con Down: Southeast Game Exchange

 When I asked myself this question every year before, I always mention the free-play arcade, the card game tournaments, the panels, and of course buying games.
 Last year, was no different with those offerings, and looks like this year will offer the same.
 But, as I attended last year and reflect on my experiences, I realized that it was something more to those activates than the action of participating in them.
 They all underscored the best part of annual event, the community.
 Whether it’s playing an arcade game with a friend or even buying an item from a vendor, the sense of community was strong throughout the event.

 One moment that springs to mind was when I finally purchased a Nintendo Virtual Boy, an item that has alluded me since a 10 minute play session in a Sears outlet store in 1996.
-I was able to support a fellow video game collector selling his collection to welcome the birth of his new child, as well as get an item I’d found exciting.
+Not only was I able to get an item I had been wanting for a very long time, I was able to support a fellow video game collector selling his collection to welcome the birth of his new child.
 So many items at S.E.G.E. have their own story that builds on that sense of community, be it an arcade game, and item for sale or a card game, an attendee will be able to participate in that sense of community.

 What can I buy?